 The Environmental Protection Agency (EPA) requires operators of Municipal Separate Storm Sewer Systems (MS4) to develop and implement a Storm Water Management Program to minimize the discharge of contaminates into surface waters.
 The Separate Storm Sewer is a system of underground pipes and surface drainage that carry rainwater and snowmelt away from roads and parking lots.
 Ultimately this drainage reaches our lakes and rivers.

-NPDES General Permit NOI and Annual Report:
+NPDES General Permit Information:

 Common pollutants include the following: